naxodev/oss/packages/plugins/nx-cloudflare/README.md

 ### Build Next application.

-> This feature is experimental.
+> This feature is ⚠️ **experimental**.
 We appreciate that you let us know of any issues that you find.

 To start using the Cloudflare Pages Next builder, start by replacing the builder executor in your application `project.json`.